cgradwohl/Sluggit/README.md

 6. `$ npm start` for a dev backend server.

-7. Navigate to `http://localhost:3000/` to make sure backend app is working.
+7. Navigate to `http://localhost:3000/` to make sure server app is working.

+8. `$ cd angular-src`

+9. make sure you have the dependancies installed `$ npm install`

+10. from the `/angular-src` directory build the app `$ ng build` , this will bundle and compile the app into the public directory.

-7. `$ cd angular-src` and then `$ ng serve` to start the local front end service.
+11. from the `/angular-src` directory run `$ ng serve` to start the local angular server.

-8. Navigate to `http://localhost:4200/` to see front end app.
+12. Navigate to `http://localhost:4200/` to see front end app.

-The app will automatically reload if you change any of the source files.
+TLDR:

+1. `$ npm install`

+2. `$ npm start`

+3. `$ cd angular-src && npm install`

+4. `$ ng build`

+5. `$ ng serve`

+## Commit and Push Procedure:
+The app is served via the express server.
+Our server serves the `/public` directory (take a look at line 40 in `server.js`).
+To update your changes in the github repo:

+1. Run `$ git pull` make sure you have the most current version and resolve merge conflicts.
+2. Make sure your did step 1!
+3. build the app into the public directory by running `$ ng build` from the `/angular-src` directory
+4. commit your code changes AND the entire `/public` directory
+5. `$ git push`

 ## Front End Resources We Used